What is NVMe?

 SNIA’s Swordfish standard describes how to manage storage targets and make it accessible as NVMe-oF targets.
 It is a REST API with JSON data.
 As such, it is easy to understand and embrace.

-The major drawback of Swordfish is probably that it is defined as an extension of Redfish.
+The major drawback of Swordfish is mainly that it is defined as an extension of Redfish.
 Redfish is a standard to manage servers over the network.
 It can be thought of as a modernized IPMI.
-As such, Redfish will usually be implemented on a BMC (Baseboard Management Controller).
+As such, Redfish will usually be implemented on a Baseboard Management Controller (BMC).
 While Redfish has its advantages over IPMI, it does not provide something completely new.

-On the other hand, Swordfish is something that was not there before, but as it is an extension to Redfish, an implementation of it usually means that the BMC of the machine needs to have a Redfish-enabled BMC.
-That may hinder or slow down the adoption of Swordfish.
+On the other hand, Swordfish is something that was not there before, but as it is an extension to Redfish, an implementation of it usually means that the BMC of the machine needs to have a Redfish-enabled BMC, which may hinder or slow down the adoption of Swordfish.

 LINSTOR has gained the capability of managing storage on Swordfish/NVMe-oF targets besides working with DRBD and direct attached storage on Linux servers.